steliosbl/nomis-dts/readme.md

 `pip install -r requirements.txt`

 ### Nomis APIs
 The Nomis Data API and Metadata API must be available for the program to work.
 To compile and run the Data API, make sure you have `dotnet` installed.
-Navigate to the mock API directory and run the following commands):
+Navigate to the Nomis API directory and run the following commands):

 ```
 cd fe-api